dFuong/deepstream-custom/Readme.md

     should be set based on the schema type selected using the --schema option.
 Set this to "sensor.id" in case of Full message schema, and to "sensorId" in case of Minimal message schema

-  7.Enable logging:
-       Go through the README to setup & enable logs for the messaging libraries kafka.
-        $ cat ../../../tools/nvds_logger/README

 **To run:**
 ```